boydaihungst/Shonenmagazine-ichicomi-comic-days-downloader/README.md

 - <b>Shonenmagazine only works on Chrome (or chrome based browser) and also needs to install:</b>
   - Always active Window - Always Visible: https://chromewebstore.google.com/detail/always-active-window-alwa/ehllkhjndgnlokhomdlhgbineffifcbj
   - Run chrome with Disabled security flag to be able to save images from protected canvas.
-- ichicomi works on both Chrome and Firefox based browsers.
+- ichicomi, comic-days works on both Chrome and Firefox based browsers.
 ### Installation

 <b>Installation Video</b>: